Assistance programs Fort Bend County.

 Transportation programs are needed (and offered) in the region, with many Fort Bend County families needing their car for work or major appointments (due to lack of public transit).
 Charities will help fix cars and there are also non-profits that assist with loan payments.
 Or even some free cars for a job seeker, single parent, and other aid is offered.
 More free cars from charity organizations.

-Fort Bend County Women's Center, Inc. is an organization that provides case management, rental assistance, transportation, tutoring, life skills, job training, and free legal advocacy to victims of domestic abuse or sexual assault.
-905 3rd Street, Rosenberg, Texas 77471, (281) 342-4357
+Fort Bend County Women's Center, Inc. is an organization that provides case management, rental assistance, transportation, and tutoring.
+There is also financial help for single moms.
+Or learn about life skills, job training, and free legal advocacy to victims of domestic abuse or sexual assault.
+Address is 905 3rd Street, Rosenberg, Texas 77471.
+Call (281) 342-4357

 Katy Christian Ministries and their social services department provides funds for paying utility, cooling, and energy bills.
-The location is 30415 5th Street, Fulshear, TX 77441.
-Call (281) 346-8041, or learn more Katy Christian Ministry.
+There may be free clothes, household or personal stuff, and bus passes as well.
+The location is 3506 Porter Road, Katy, TX 77493.
+Call (281-391-5261, or learn more Katy Christian Ministry.

 Emergency, non-profit and government funded rent help is available in some situations.
 Most of the funding is to stop homelessness in Fort Bend County, and additional assistance may be for paying security deposits as part of rehousing.
 Clients of these rental programs will range from low income families with children to seniors and the disabled.
 More Fort Bend County rental assistance.

-Qualified individuals can get free help from Money Management International, Inc. Call them at (713) 923-2227.
-Consumers can work one on one with a credit or housing counselor to develop a workable budget and set up a debt repayment schedule to the client's creditors, including credit card company and mortgage lender.
+Qualified individuals can get free help from Money Management International, Inc. Call them at (713) 923-6339 or (713) 923-2227.
+Consumers can work one on one with a credit or housing counselor to develop a workable budget and set up a debt repayment schedule to the client's creditors.
+This can include assistance with medical bills, credit card company and mortgage lender help.
 If the repayment program that is agreed to by all parties involves reduced payments on their current debts or past due accounts, the client may enroll in a Debt Management Program.

 Creditors and lenders are paid by the client through the local MMI office.
-In addition to these debt reduction programs, MMI also offers housing counseling, foreclosure assistance, both loss mitigation and reverse mortgage, as well as free advice for pre-filing bankruptcy counseling and pre-discharge bankruptcy education.
+In addition to these debt reduction programs, MMI also offers housing counseling, as well as free foreclosure assistance.
+There is support for both loss mitigation and reverse mortgage, as well as free advice for pre-filing bankruptcy counseling and pre-discharge bankruptcy education.
 They can also help people deal with payday lenders and consolidate loans.

 There are other free non-profit credit counseling agencies across Texas.They offer face to face, phone consultation, or online sessions too.
 Both national and local services are offered.
 Locate free credit counseling agencies for the low income in Texas.